Roy-wonji/WeaveDI/docs/guide/appDiIntegration.md

-# App DI Integration: AppDIContainer
+# App DI Integration: WeaveDI.Container

-Complete guide to using AppDIContainer for enterprise-level dependency injection architecture in real applications.
+Complete guide to using WeaveDI.Container for enterprise-level dependency injection architecture in real applications.

 ## Overview

-`AppDIContainer` is the top-level container class that systematically manages dependency injection across your entire application.
+`WeaveDI.Container` is the top-level container class that systematically manages dependency injection across your entire application.
 It supports Clean Architecture by efficiently organizing and managing each layer (Repository, UseCase, Service) through automated Factory patterns.

 ### Architecture Philosophy